-As more countries become accepting of medical and recreational marijuana use, the cannabis market will grow.
-And as the cannabis market grows, so will sales, profits, and company valuations.
-Statista reports that in 2018, the global cannabis sector was worth $13.8 billion.
-By 2025, it predicts the sector will swell to $43 billion.
-The cannabis market is one poised for growth — and for investors in Ireland, growth means profits.
+Statista reports that in 2018, the global cannabis sector was worth US$13.8 billion.
+By 2025, it predicts the sector will swell to US$43 billion.
+The cannabis market is one poised for growth — and for investors, growth means profit.

 Risks of investing in cannabis

 Positive growth projections aside, cannabis may not be a practical addition to your portfolio.
 And that’s because this sector is riddled with risks — many of which stem from the legality issues that surround the product.

 As laws that surround the legalisation of recreational marijuana continue to shift, investors must be wary about how high tax rates could impact the market.
 Tax rates have the potential to cripple cannabis providers in states that allow recreational marijuana because of how high consumers are taxed.